AndySweilam/personal-user-manual/README.md

 <details>
     <summary>Tips</summary>
-Hi I am Andy, I am a developer at Manage a workforce
+Hi I am Andy, I am a developer at Manage a workforce team at MoJ.
 </details>

 ## How to Contact Me